Table of Contents

 Revenue is earned from a consumer for a product or service that has been supplied to them in whole or part.
 There has yet to be a bill for this amount.

-Developing a deferred income account is essential.
-You owe the consumer money; thus, taking a deposit from them creates a liability for your company.
+Developing a deferred revenue account is essential.
+You owe the consumer money; thus, taking a deposit from them creates a current liability for your company.

-Making sure the prepayment is credited to the correct client account is crucial.
+Making sure the prepayment is credited to the correct client and payment terms cash account is crucial.
 If this is a brand-new client, you’ll need to set them up as a separate entity in your books.
-However, specifics about the earned or unearned income in such account must be provided.
+However, specifics about the earned revenue or unearned revenue in such account must be provided.

 How to Account for Advance Invoice Payments Received?

-Cash must be debited, and the customer account must be credited in the same amount when recording a prepayment.
-Therefore, when debits are recorded, costs, dividends, and assets like cash and machinery go up while liabilities and shareholders’ equity go down.
+Cash must be debited, and the correct customer account must be credited in the same amount when recording a prepayment.
+Therefore, when debits are recorded, costs, dividends, and assets like cash and machinery increase while liabilities and shareholders’ equity decrease.

 Advance Billing vs. Billing in Arrears

-You may either charge your customers in advance or after the fact.
+Business owners may either charge their customers in advance or after the fact.
 Customers are charged in advance of the completion of the service or job.
 Arrears billing is when money is owed to the business from a client after the service has been delivered.

-Let’s see a few reasons to know the distinctions between invoicing in advance and invoicing after the fact to learn about an advance payment invoice:
+Let’s see a few reasons to know the distinctions between invoicing in advance and invoicing after the fact to learn about advance payment invoicing: